 Limited companies are ‘active’ as soon as they are incorporated at Companies House because they are in existence and able to trade.
 However, the definition of an active company is broader at HMRC.
-For Corporation Tax purposes, a company is only considered ‘active’ when it starts carrying on some form of trading activity, such as buying and selling goods or services, managing investments, or receiving income of any kind.
+For Corporation Tax purposes, a company is only considered ‘active’ when it starts carrying on some form of trading activity, such as buying and selling goods or services, managing investments, or receiving any other form of income.

 Active company requirements for HMRC

 When you incorporate a new limited company, Companies House will inform HMRC of its existence.
 Within a couple weeks after company formation, you should receive documentation from HMRC that outlines your obligations and requirements regarding tax.
-You will also be provided with your Unique Tax Payer (UTR) code.
-If your company is active for Corporation Tax, you must register for Corporation Tax within 3 months of carrying on any taxable activity.
+You will also be provided with your Unique Taxpayer Reference (UTR).

 Active companies may also have to register with HMRC for Value Added Tax (VAT) and Pay As You Earn (PAYE).